serneno/info_415_sp14/week4/week 4 - overview.md

 	- how it works
 	- why it's bad
 	- how to find it
+		- regular
+		- blind
+		- equivalency
+	- pulling data
+		- the basics
 	- how to mitigate
-	- special tactics
-- xp_cmdshell
+		- the one and only true way
 - SQLi demos
-	- regular
+	- command line demos
-	- blind
+	- DVWA
-	- xp_cmdshell
+	- Mutillidae

 ### Wednesday
 - regular expressions!